kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 Here, I will show you how to approximate a solution to a second-order ODE with physics-informed neural networks (PINNs)!

-In PINNs, you train an artificial neural network (ANN) to approximate this solution.
+In PINNs, you train an artificial neural network (ANN) to approximate this solution but such that it obeys the underlying ODE.
-The core concept behind a PINN is quite simple: You write your ODE (or PDE) in a residual form and construct a loss function as that residual, which will be different from zero as long as your solution is not exact.
+The core concept behind a PINN is quite simple: You write your ODE (or PDE) in a residual form and construct a loss function which is an error measure of that residual.
+This residual will be different from zero as long as your solution is not exact.
-This loss will essentially contain a contribution from differentiating your current approximation, according to how that ODE (or PDE) looks like, and a contribution from satisfying boundary conditions.
+The loss essentially contains a contribution from differentiating your current approximation, according to how that ODE (or PDE) looks like, and satisfying any boundary conditions.
 You then backpropagate this error to train the parameters of the ANN.

 Here, we will take a simple ODE that you often encounter in your undergrad, which is the steady-state diffusion